-1. Assess: the class teacher and SENCO will clearly analyse a pupil's needs before identifying a child as needing SEN support

-2. Plan: parents will be notified wherever it is decided that a pupil is to be provided with SEN support

-3. Do: the class teacher will remain responsible for working with the child on a daily basis.
-Where the interventions involve group or 1-1 teaching away from the main teacher, he/she will still retain responsibility for the pupil

-4. Review: the effectiveness of the support will be reviewed in line with the agreed date
+- 1. Assess: the class teacher and SENCO will clearly analyse a pupil's needs before identifying a child as needing SEN support.
+Children will be placed on the monitoring list and potentially given a 'One Page Profile', which is shared with parents. - 2.
+Plan: parents will be notified wherever it is decided that a pupil is to be provided with SEN support. - 3.
+Do: the class teacher will remain responsible for working with the child on a daily basis.
+Where the interventions involve group or 1-1 teaching away from the main teacher, he/she will still retain responsibility for the pupil - 4.
+Review: the effectiveness of the support will be reviewed in line with the agreed date